LearningNerd/seeplay/README.md

 *Learn to sight-read sheet music!
 SeePlay teaches you to hear with your eyes and play from your heart.* 👀🎹💖

-Built with @elmlang and the web MIDI API.
-This project is a work in progress, because I'm using this to [learn Elm](https://guide.elm-lang.org)!
+Built with [Elm](https://elm-lang.org) and the web MIDI API.
+This project is a work in progress, because I'm using this to [learn Elm](https://elm-lang.org)!

 ## Development setup